-Pursuant to the HA ODN Agreement, TeraImmune agreed to pay mid-single digit percent royalties on net sales (as defined therein) of any licensed products covered by the HA ODN Agreement.
+Pursuant to the HA ODN Agreement, TeraImmune agreed to paymid-single digit percent royalties on net sales (as defined therein) of any licensed products covered by the HA ODN Agreement.
 TeraImmune also agreed to a minimal non-refundable license, initial royalty, and annual royalty fees.
 Additionally, TeraImmune agreed to reimburse NIAID for certain patent expenses on a payment schedule that may amount in total reimbursements of up to \$45,000, including expenses incurred in maintaining the patent.
-As of March 31, 2023, TeraImmune has reimbursed an aggregate expense of \$22,000 for patent prosecution fees and paid a license royalty fee and annual royalties of \$33,000 to NIAID.
+As of June 30, 2023, TeraImmune has paid a license royalty fee, annual royalties and other license related fees of \$60,000 to NIAID.
 The HA ODN Agreement also requires the payment of up to \$1.1 million in milestone payments upon the achievement of certain regulatory and commercialization milestones.
-The HA ODN Agreement will remain in effect until the expiration of the last to expire of certain licensed patent rights or U.S. orphan drug exclusivity, each as defined therein, provided, however, that NIAID may terminate the HA ODN Agreement in the event that certain milestones are not met within the timeframe required by the HA ODN Agreement.
+The HA ODN Agreement will remain in effect until the expiration of the last to expire of certain licensed patent rights or U.S. orphan drug exclusivity, each as defined therein, provided, however, that NIAID may terminate the HA ODN Agreement in the event that certain milestones are not met within the timeframe required by the HA ODN Agreement. iTreg Agreement